Once popular holiday traditions now disappearing - NewsBreak

 Once popular holiday traditions now disappearing

-Joplin, Mo. ( KSNF-KODE ) — Christmas is just right around the corner, and that often means falling into routine get-togethers with family and friends.
+Joplin, Mo. ( KSNF-KODE ) — Christmas is upon us, which often means falling into routine get-togethers with family and friends.
 The definition of tradition is “the transmission of customs or beliefs from generation to generation or the fact of being passed on this way.”
 Traditions provide a connection for families or friends.
 While there are cherished traditions that everyone looks forward to, there are also traditions that have started falling by the wayside.

 Waiting To Decorate

-Holiday décor began arriving in stores long before we reached the peek of fall.
-Waiting to decorate for the December holidays until he actual month of December arrives, seems a thing of the past.
+Holiday décor began arriving in stores long before we reached the peak of fall.
+Waiting to decorate for the December holidays until the actual month of December seems a thing of the past.
 And it seems any warm day from Halloween onward will find homeowners stringing lights and setting up elaborate displays.
 When making a trip into town, you’ll likely find that many big box stores begin decorating for Christmas before we celebrate Thanksgiving.

 Using Fine China & Dressing For Dinner

 A big family gathering served on paper plates?
 Welcome to holiday gatherings in the 21st century.
-Pulling out the finest china, using the treasured silver, creating a table that shows how much you care, all are holiday traditions that are falling away.
-Along those same lines, you may be serving guests who arrive in jeans and sweatshirts.
-It’s a rare family that insists on (and enjoys) putting on a suit and tie or dress for the family’s most celebrated meals of the year.
+Pulling out the finest china, using treasured silver, and creating a table that shows how much you care, are holiday traditions that are falling away.
+Along those same lines, you may serve guests who arrive in jeans and sweatshirts.
+It’s a rare family that insists on (and enjoys) putting on a suit, tie, or dress for the family’s most celebrated meals of the year.

 Christmas Caroling

 It’s rare to see anyone caroling through the neighborhood anymore.
-Most holiday singing happens in church, at community tree-lightings, at malls, or in schools.
-No more knocking, singing.
+Most holiday singing happens in churches, community tree-lightings, malls, or schools.
+No more knocking or singing.

 Hand-Strung Popcorn Garlands

-A needle, some thread, freshly popped popcorn, and some fresh cranberries are all the makings of a fun family tradition.
-Today, hand-strung popcorn garland is a rarity; perhaps as rare as a home that has a needle and thread.
+A needle, some thread, freshly popped popcorn, and fresh cranberries are all the makings of a fun family tradition.
+Today, hand-strung popcorn garland is a rarity, perhaps as rare as a home with a needle and thread.

 Holiday Cards

 Sharing greetings by snail mail.
 Many no longer keep up the tradition and opt for e-greetings.
 Also, it’s more unlikely to find those who write their own cards out by hand.
-However, it’s been reported that millennials like to send cards and could be supporting a revival of this tradition.
+However, it’s been reported that millennials like to send cards and could support a revival of this tradition.

 Real Christmas Trees

 The American Christmas Tree Association reports that while 77% of U.S. households will celebrate this holiday season with a Christmas tree, a staggering 82% of those displayed will be artificial trees.
-There’s just something about the smell of fresh pine that brings some Holiday cheer, despite the fact that we will again be vacuuming up pine needles for months.
+There’s just something about the smell of fresh pine that brings some Holiday cheer, although we will again be vacuuming pine needles for months.

 Big Bulbs